burst8797/anti_motion/README.md

 ## Overview

-AntiMotion is a lightweight research codebase for generating protected videos before MotionDirector-style Temporal LoRA training.
+ChronoLock is a implementation for generating protected videos before MotionDirector-style Temporal LoRA training.
 Given an input video and prompt, AntiMotion optimizes a bounded perturbation that targets temporal adaptation in text-to-video diffusion models while keeping the output in the original video format.

 The current release includes: